decentralized-identity/keri/docs/Q-and-A.md

 <img src="../images/internet_broken.png" alt="Internet stack shows omissions" border="0" width="500">
 (_SamMSmith_)

-#### **@: There is no security on the internet?, are you serious?
+#### **Q: There is no security on the internet?, are you serious?
-The security measures the internet has are bolt-ons and dependent of intermediary parties.
+The security measures the internet has are _bolt-on_s and dependent of intermediary parties.
 For example the X.509 protocol for DNS.
 KERI offers a native end-verifiable protocol in a direct (peer-to-peer) and indirect way (duplicity detection in ambient available KERLs).
-The indirect KERI method removes the need for a middleman, an intermediary, like a Certification Agency for DNS.
+The indirect KERI method removes the need for a middleman, an intermediary, like a Certification Agency for DNS.\
 _(@henkvancann)_

 ## **Q How can the internet be fixed?
 Establish authenticity between the key pair and the identifier of IP packet’s message payload.
-[See more](https://ssimeetup.org/key-event-receipt-infrastructure-KERI-secure-identifier-overlay-internet-sam-smith-webinar-58/) in presentation.
+[See more](https://ssimeetup.org/key-event-receipt-infrastructure-KERI-secure-identifier-overlay-internet-sam-smith-webinar-58/) in an explanatory presentation.

 <img src="../images/identity_system_security_overlay.png" alt="identity system security overlay" border="0" width="800">
 (_SamMSmith_)

 ## *Q: What's wrong with SSL certificate intermediairies?
 Administrative Identifier Issuance and Binding; especially the binding between keypair and identifier based on an assertion of an intermediairy administrator.
 This is what's weak and therefore wrong.
-[See more](https://ssimeetup.org/key-event-receipt-infrastructure-KERI-secure-identifier-overlay-internet-sam-smith-webinar-58/) in presentation.\
+[See more](https://ssimeetup.org/key-event-receipt-infrastructure-KERI-secure-identifier-overlay-internet-sam-smith-webinar-58/) in an explanatory presentation.\
 _(@henkvancann)_

 ## **Q: What's DNS Hijacking